dotnet/csharplang/proposals/init.md

 In the same way `init` can serve as a property accessor it could also serve as a designation on fields to give them similar behaviors as `init` properties.
-That would allow for the field to be assigned before construction was complete by the type, derived types or object initializers.
+That would allow for the field to be assigned before construction was complete by the type, derived types, or object initializers.

 ```cs
 class Student